covcom/304CEM/labs/02 Writing Modular Code/01 Closures/README.md

 ## About

 This week covers objects and functions again, but with more advanced uses.
 These code patterns are what brings out the full power of JS and are essential for understanding JS code libraries that you might use for bigger projects.

-In particular, the todo app in the `advanced_obj_fun` directory contains some example code that uses many of the key techniques you need to learn.

-## Priority of Labs

-* Basics
-	- first_class_functions.html
-	- function_closure.html
-    - iife.html

 ## 1 Closure to Maintain Internal State